-15 Ways to Keep Busy During the Week of Christmas in Raleigh, N.C.
+The Best Events and Activities During the Week of Christmas in Raleigh, N.C.

-The hustle, bustle, fun and excitement of the Raleigh area certainly do not slow down the week of Christmas!
+The hustle, bustle, fun and excitement of the Raleigh area certainly doesn't slow down the week of Christmas!
 Whether you’re hosting friends and family from out of town or visiting yourself, there are countless festivities to enjoy during the peak of the holiday season.
 Choose from a variety of magical performances, dazzling light displays, nail-biting sporting events and even a few Santa sightings that will guarantee your holidays are merry and bright.

 Festivals and festive performances

-If you're looking for classic Christmas tales brought to life this holiday season, attend a performance by the Carolina Ballet as they perform The Nutcracker, or fall in love again with the many endearing characters from Rudolph the Red-Nosed Reindeer: The Musical in a classic Broadway Series South production.
-Both are held at the Duke Energy Center.
+For classic Christmas tales brought to life this holiday season, settle in for The Nutcracker, performed for more than 20 years now by the Carolina Ballet, or fall in love again with the many endearing characters from Rudolph the Red-Nosed Reindeer: The Musical, a classic Broadway Series South production running through Dec.
+24. Catch both shows over at the Duke Energy Center for the Performing Arts.

-24th Annual Kwanzaa Celebration
+25th Annual Kwanzaa Celebration

 Twinkling light displays